SPORTING SCHOOLS

 Orienteering Australia is currently:

-- building coaching capacity Australia wide as well as professional development (PD) training;
+• Building coaching capacity Australia wide as well as professional development (PD) training through the Orienteering Learning Centre.

-- offering coaching curricula and lesson plan resources with Primary and Secondary School Delivery Guides released in 2021;
+• Offering coaching curricula and lesson plan resources with Primary and Secondary School Delivery Guides.

 Sporting Schools Orienteering Program

-The Orienteering in Primary Schools Program gives primary students in Years 3-6 the opportunity to sample a fun, safe and inclusive, modified Orienteering program in their school environment.
+The Orienteering in Primary Schools Program provides primary students in Years 3-6 with the opportunity to sample a fun, safe and inclusive, modified Orienteering program in their school environment.

 The Program incorporates 2 participant categories – the Explore Program for students in Year 3 and 4 (BAND 3) and the Learn Program for students in Years 5 and 6 (BAND 4).
 The Primary School Delivery Guide is inclusive of activity cards, coaching tips and links to other resources which are provided to allow teachers / coaches to effectively deliver the program in a way that suits the students they are teaching, as well as the school environment in which they are working.

-The Orienteering in Secondary Schools Program gives students in Years 7-8 the opportunity to sample a fun, safe and inclusive, modified Orienteering program in their school environment.
+The Orienteering in Secondary Schools Programgives students in Years 7-8 provides the opportunity to sample a fun, safe and inclusive, modified Orienteering program in their school environment.

 This is a targeted Program for secondary schools that provides access to tailored resources and support for students in Years 7 and 8, particularly girls, to address the barriers that prevent teenagers from participating in sport.
 As a Sporting Schools (Secondary) offering, there are three key goals for the Orienteering in Secondary Schools Program: